ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 - Parts of our code are adapted from [PixelNeRF](https://github.com/sxyu/pixel-nerf) implementation.
 - Pioneer NeRF-based framework for CBCT reconstruction: [NAF](https://github.com/Ruyi-Zha/naf_cbct), [SNAF](https://arxiv.org/abs/2211.17048).
 - Check the concurrent work [DIF-Net](https://github.com/xmed-lab/DIF-Net) and its improvement [C2RV](https://github.com/xmed-lab/C2RV-CBCT) which also combine feature backprojection and generalization ability to solve sparse-view CBCT reconstruction as we do.
+- It is recommended to view medical data in nii format with [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php/) or [3D Slicer](https://www.slicer.org/).

 Thanks to all these great works.